-MCCD's New Entrant audit unit is estimating that for FY2018 a total of 1,652 audits, FY 2019 1,701 audits and FY 2020 1,751 audits.
+MCCD's New Entrant audit unit is estimating that for FY2018 a total of 1,652 audits, FY 2019 1,701 audits will be performed and for FY 2020 1,751 audits.
 We are currently in the hiring phase of an additional non-sworn credentialed investigator and anticipate the hiring of one more by the end of FY 2018.
-Successful training and field training new personnel can take from 8 to 12 months to complete.
+Successful training and field training new personnel can take from 8 12 to 12 24 months to complete.
 Georgia has seen a large influx of motor carriers registering which can be contributed to the expansion of the Port of Savannah.
 Due to this influx of motor carriers, we will prioritize and focus our efforts on maintaining a minimum amount of past due carriers.
 We will hold at least 4 group audits per year.
 Two in the north portion of Georgia and 2 in the south portion of Georgia.
 Locations may be adjusted depending on where the majority of carriers are located.
 We will increase the number of group audits if necessary during FY 2018 - FY 2020.